Cray-HPE/docs-csm/operations/network/network_management_install_guide/backup_custom_config.md

    username monitor password 7 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
    ```
 #### Backup SNMP credentials
 SNMP is currently only used on sw-leaf-bmc switches, these credentials can be retrieved from vault.
-More info on SNMP creds can be found on the [Change SNMP Credentials on Leaf Switches](../../operations/security_and_authentication/Change_SMNP_Credentials_on_Leaf_Switches.md) page.
+More info on SNMP creds can be found on the [Change SNMP Credentials on Leaf Switches](../../../operations/security_and_authentication/Change_SMNP_Credentials_on_Leaf_Switches.md) page.

-Once these credentials are retrieved from vault you can fill in the `xxxxxx` fields below and paste the commands into the switch after elevating to global configuration mode `conf t`
+Once these credentials are retrieved from Vault you can fill in the `xxxxxx` fields below.

 ##### Aruba